 The unstable painful shoulder (UPS)

-The unstable painful shoulder is described as a shoulder that persists to be painful in overhead/shoulder activities such as sports participation or functional tasks such as getting jam out of the top cupboard.
+The unstable painful shoulder is described as a shoulder that persists to be painful during shoulder activities such as sports participation or functional tasks such as getting things out of the top cupboard.
 There does not need to be a history of gross dislocation or repeated subluxation (partial dislocation).
 Microtrauma through repetitive stress (doing things too much, without optimal movement) is believed to be the cause of pain.

 The primary cause of the unstable painful shoulder is a hyperlax shoulder joint.
 The shoulder is too loose and moves around too much bumping into other joint structures and rubbing, compressing and irritating other shoulder joint structures.
 This could be due to either: